bartificer/programming-by-stealth/docs/pbs64.md

 ## Grid-based Forms

-Finally, you can use a regular Bootstrap grid to lay our your form.
+Finally, you can use a regular Bootstrap grid to lay out your form.
 The markup here is almost identical to a regular grid layout, but with the option to use narrower gutters between columns by replacing `row` with `form-row`.

-To illustrate this point, the following grid-based form has three different behaviours — at the smallest breakpoint it stacks, then it becomes horizontal form, then it becomes a two-line form, an finally, a single-line form:
+To illustrate this point, the following grid-based form has three different behaviours — at the smallest breakpoint it stacks, then it becomes a horizontal form, then it becomes a two-line form, and finally, a single-line form:

 ```html
 <fieldset class="container-fluid" role="form" aria-labelledby="login_gd_fm_desc">